- Mobile Library Service Review 2013

 No. Currently the mobile library service provides a replacement weekly library service for three communities – Bedworth Heath, Binley Woods and Kingsbury – where the static library closed in 2012.The current weekly replacement service will remain in effect, visiting for the same amount of time weekly, and at the same sites, as at present, for the foreseeable future.

-8. When will these changes take effect?
+8. When do these changes take effect?

 9. Will the revised mobile library service levy charges in the same manner static libraries do?